g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

 ```
 And...
 Is ok, now, we need to provide the internet access to the customer.

-First, let's create a VRF in R3, we don't need to create a VRF in the other PEs.
+First, let's create a VRF in R3 to start the L3-EVPN.
 So, we'll have two interface to the CGNAT, one we can consider as an inside interface, and the other one the outside interface, inside = LAN and outside = WAN, basically.
 ```
 set interfaces ge-0/0/7 description to-CGN-1
 set interfaces ge-0/0/7 flexible-vlan-tagging